Tailored untruths: How personalisation challenges LLM safeguards: Related Work

-The two studies closest to and complementary to ours are from \citet{zugecova_evaluation_2024} and \citet{hackenburg2025leverspoliticalpersuasionconversational}.
-Firstly, \citet{zugecova_evaluation_2024} conducted an empirical analysis of LLM-generated personalised disinformation.
+The two studies closest to and complementary to ours are from Zugecova et al.~\cite{zugecova_evaluation_2024} and Hackenburg et al.~\cite{hackenburg2025leverspoliticalpersuasionconversational}.
+Firstly, Zugecova et al.~\cite{zugecova_evaluation_2024} conducted an empirical analysis of LLM-generated personalised disinformation.
 The main limitations are the English-only scope of the study and the use of just seven ad-hoc profiles (students, seniors, parents, rural residents, urban residents, European conservatives, and European liberals).
 Nevertheless, their findings are that LLMs can generate highly tailored disinformation and that the use of personas could help with bypassing the LLM safety mechanisms.
-In parallel, \citet{hackenburg2025leverspoliticalpersuasionconversational} focused on measuring the real-world persuasive effect of personalising LLM claims on $76{,}977$ English-speaking human participants by tailoring the dialogue to each users' actual demographic data and their stated initial attitudes.
+In parallel, Hackenburg et al.~\cite{hackenburg2025leverspoliticalpersuasionconversational} focused on measuring the real-world persuasive effect of personalising LLM claims on $76{,}977$ English-speaking human participants by tailoring the dialogue to each users' actual demographic data and their stated initial attitudes.
+Their released dataset comprises $91{,}000$ personalised persuasive conversations, from which around $466{,}000$ individual claims were evaluated for factual accuracy.
 Their findings confirm that conversational AI can be persuasive and that this effect is durable, with participants maintaining up to 42\% of their attitude changes one month later.
 Their analysis, however, centres on the persuasive outcome on human participants.
 It does not investigate the effect of personalisation on model safety mechanisms, nor does it analyse the linguistic strategies LLMs use to personalise the content.